 Federal privacy regulations and state law allow us to use or disclose your PHI with your written permission:

-Uses and disclosures not otherwise allowed under the privacy regulations and state law require your written permission.
+Uses and disclosures not otherwise allowed under federal privacy regulations and state law require your written permission.

 Your written permission is needed if you want Kennedy Krieger Institute to make a disclosure of PHI that is not allowed without your permission.
 For example, you may want your lawyer to have a copy of your medical records.
 You must give your written permission before we may send your PHI to your lawyer.